|Learn how to adjust an intervention to show respect for another culture and to increase the chances for success in that particular community.

 - An AIDS prevention organization wanted to do prevention education in its local Spanish-speaking community.
 Community members were not inclined to or not able to come to public meetings.
 But they would and did go to meet their neighbors at another neighbor's house.
 The education here took place through charlas, or "house chats," a medium well-suited to that particular culture.

-- An African-American minister discussed how black groups and white groups operated differently in meetings, at least as far as he was concerned: "See, white folk come to a meeting, they want to take care of business, they want the small talk very limited.
+- A Black minister discussed how Black groups and White groups operated differently in meetings, at least as far as he was concerned: "See, white folk come to a meeting, they want to take care of business, they want the small talk very limited.
 They've got an agenda, boom, boom, boom, boom, boom, off to their next meeting.
 The black meetings take more stroking.
 You do more social backslapping, talk, talk, talk, talk, talk.
 And then you eventually get down to business."
 If this minister is right, cultural adaptation would be very important.

 These examples involve racial or ethnic differences, but could be extended to other cultural differences as well.
 Our general point is that it's difficult to know in advance how much cultural adaptation will be necessary.
 So it's best to assume that at least some adaptation might be necessary, and to proceed cautiously.